-Hundreds of people came to the area after news about Bernadette’s visions came to light.
-This caused the church to try to prevent the spread of Bernadette’s story.
-However, it was impossible to stop.
-People continued to share Bernadette’s miraculous story, and, in fact, believers began to conduct pilgrimages to the site.
-Moreover, when these believers achieved miraculous healing themselves, it further confirmed Bernadette’s claims of having a vision and seeing the Immaculate Conception.
+Bernadette’s continued visits caused people to share her miraculous story and the spread of it became impossible to stop.
+People also flocked to the area and believers began to follow her on her pilgrimage to witness for themselves her being transfixed.
+Moreover, when these believers achieved miraculous healing themselves, it further confirmed Bernadette’s claims of having had a vision and having seen the Immaculate Conception.

-More good news followed in 1925 because that was the year that Bernadette became venerated as a Christian mystic and Saint in the Catholic Church.
+More good news for Bernadette Soubirous followed in 1925 because that was the year that she became venerated as a Christian mystic and Saint in the Catholic Church.
+Then on 8 December 1933 she was canonized by Pius XI.
+It was reported that the procession that entered St. Peter’s found it illuminated with more than 13,000 electric candles that were placed in hundreds of candelabras and brackets.
 Today, because of Bernadette, her visions, and her sainthood, the area remains popular and continues to be visited by pilgrims “either for purpose of devotion or to bathe in the healing pool and the water of Lourdes.”

 - Hammond, William Alexander, On Certain Conditions of Nervous Derangement, Somnambulism-Hypnotism-Hysteria-Hysteroid Affections, etc., 1881, p.
 137.

 - Donahoe’s Magazine, Volume 5, 1881, p.
 395

 - “The Lordes Pilgrimage,” in Graphic, 25 May 1895 p.
 360.